Skip to Content

 Pros

-• It feels light and refreshing on the skin
+• It’s light and delicate on those with sensitive skin types

 Cons